-In MCUs that have no PLL and FLL or the PLL and FLL are not engaged, the fixed system clock source is the same as the bus-rate-clock source, and it does not go through a synchronizer.
-When a PLL or FLL is present and engaged, a synchronizer is required between the crystal divided-by two clock source and the timer counter so counter transitions will be properly aligned to bus-clock transitions.
+In MCUs that have no PLL or the PLL is not engaged, the fixed system clock source is the same as the bus-rate-clock source, and it does not go through a synchronizer.
+When a PLL is present and engaged, a synchronizer is required between the crystal divided-by two clock source and the timer counter transitions will be properly aligned to bus-clock transitions.
 A synchronizer will be used at chip level to synchronize the crystal-related source clock to the bus clock.